flame-engine/flame/doc/development/style_guide.md

 - Strongly prefer to have only one public class per file, and name the file after that class.
   Having several private classes within the file is perfectly reasonable.

-- A possible exception to this rule if the "main" class requires some small "helper" classes that need to be public.
+- A possible exception to this rule is if the "main" class requires some small "helper" classes that need to be public.
 Or if the file hosts multiple very small related classes.

 - The "main" class in a file should be located at the start of the file (right after the imports section), so that it can be seen immediately upon opening the file.
 All other definitions,